ThaUnknown/miru/README.md

 - support for custom torrent RSS feeds for latest releases
 - change what resolution to find torrents in
 - stream real-time with no waiting for downloads
+- support for custom extensions for custom sources and trackers

 ## **Linux Installation**